 Dr. Oliver von Quast is a partner of NION, angel investor and serial entrepreneur, with expertise and longterm experience in the utilities and cleantech sector, and provides some ideas we have put together.

 “The greatest threat to our planet is the belief, that someone else will save it.”
-That’s why in such an early stage we have already put together some ideas for sustainable facility and energy management.
+That’s why, at such an early stage we have already put together some ideas of how to create sustainable measures regarding facility and energy management at NION.

-- 2nd use concept for food not used in restaurants, e.g. for homeless or other people in need
+- 2nd use concept for food not used in restaurants, e.g. for the homeless or people in need

 - Re-use/deposit concept for all packaging (e.g. all food and beverage packings)